Retirement Income Plan for Employees (ERIP)

-You may direct the investment of both the University's and your own contributions among the investment options offered by TIAA and Vanguard.
+You may direct the investment of both the University's and your own contributions among the investment options offered by TIAA.
 Because participation is a condition of employment for all who are eligible, enrollment automatically occurs as soon as the eligibility requirements are satisfied.
-While enrollment is automatic, we encourage you to select a vendor by logging into Workday.
-TIAA and/or Vanguard enrollment forms may also be completed:
+While enrollment is automatic, we encourage you to complete a TIAA Group Retirement Annuity Application.
+Please note:

-- If you designate TIAA and/or Vanguard to hold your ERIP contributions but you do not specify the particular funds in which you want to invest, your contributions will be directed to the age-appropriate TIAA Lifecycle Fund or Vanguard Target Retirement Fund (as applicable).
-If you would like to change your fund selection, you may do so by contacting the investment company directly.
+- If you do not specify the particular funds in which you want to invest in, your contributions will be directed to the appropriate Vanguard Institutional Target Retirement Fund.

 - It is important that you designate your primary and contingent beneficiaries to receive your ERIP assets in the event of your death.